odan/slim4-skeleton/docs/file-storage.md

 ## Introduction

-The wonderful [Flysystem]() PHP package by Frank de Jonge provides a powerful filesystem abstraction.
+The wonderful [Flysystem](https://flysystem.thephpleague.com/) PHP package by Frank de Jonge provides a powerful filesystem abstraction.

-There are also a lot  Flysystem (driver) adapters for working with local filesystems, SFTP, and Amazon S3.
+There are also a lot  Flysystem adapters for working with local filesystems, SFTP, and Amazon S3.

 Even better, it's amazingly simple to switch between these storage options between